Tom Butts

 In 2023 Tom competed at the World Natural Strongman Games and won his category (under 90 kg).
 The following year he travelled to Galway, Ireland to successfully defend it, winning four of the seven events to become two-time champion.

 In 2024 he completed his first 300 kg deadlift and later he completed 5 x 290kg as he competed in the heaviest ever U90 kg competition, the Kaos Classic (untested).
 He then competed in the Cerberus Pro Strongman Super Series and took 4th of 12.
+Tom also squeezed in a trip the USA to compete in Mr America alongside the Plantbuilt team, taking Bronze in the Open Middleweight category (more here).

 He also travelled to the US to compete in the Mr America Sports Festival as part of the Vegan Strong PlantBuilt team.
 This was a 100 kg weight class and he still made the podium.
 He also won the 115 kg Stone over Bar for reps with 12 reps and the 127 kg Husafell Carry (40 metres).
 Tom remains unbeaten in Husafell.